xparq/PNotesz/README.md

 RUN
 ===

-Put a shortcut to it under Programs/Startup, as usual.
+Just run the .exe, but preferably put a shortcut under Programs/Startup (as usual).